BioBO: Biology-informed Bayesian Optimization for Perturbation Design: Background and Notation

 \subsection{Notation and Problem Setup}

 We consider the task of optimizing a black-box function $f: \sG \rightarrow\sR$, which maps each gene $g\in\sG$ represented by the set of integers or one-hot embeddings to a value $f(g)\in\sR$ denoting the change of cell phenotype under the gene knockout, across the entire finite gene space $\sG$ with $|\sG|\approx20,000$ (i.e., the number of protein-coding genes in human).
 Similar to \citep{lyle2023discobax}, we use biologically informed $d$-dimensional embeddings of genes, $\mX: \sG\rightarrow\sX$, which maps each gene $g\in\sG$ to a corresponding $d$-dimensional vector $\mX(g)=\vx\in\sX\subseteq\sR^{d}$ capturing the biological relationships with other genes.
 Moreover, the gene embeddings $\mX$ construct a one-to-one mapping from $\sG$ and contain the same number of distinct $d$-dimensional vectors as $\sG$, i.e., $|\sX|=|\sG|$, so we use $f(\vx)$ and $f(g)$ interchangeably where $\vx$ is the embedding of the gene $g$.
 Therefore, we define the optimization problem as follows In practice, $f(\vx)$ is expensive to evaluate because it requires a CRISPR-Cas9 knockout experiment in the lab, and we would like to maximize $f(\vx)$ in an efficient manner by only evaluating a small number of points from $\sX$.
+For this work, we do not perform wet-lab experiments ourselves; instead, we simulate the online BO loop by querying from a pool of genes with pre-measured phenotypes, as is standard practice in BO and Active Learning (AL) studies~\citep{filstroff2021targeted, gupta2021bayesian, li2024unlabeled}.
+While in practice, BO would operate on truly unlabeled genes, retrospective evaluation on fully labeled datasets is necessary to quantify and showcase the benefits of any BO or AL method.